ubccr/xdmod-supremm/docs/supremm-architecture.md

 *Figure 1.
 SUPReMM data flow diagram*

-The data collection software running on the compute nodes provides the node-level performance mmetrics.
+The data collection software running on the compute nodes provides the node-level performance metrics.
 This guide provides instructions for using either Performance Co-Pilot (PCP) or Prometheus as the data collection software.
 Metric data is configured to be logged every 30 seconds (and optionally also at the start and end of each compute job via hooks in the job prolog and epilog scripts).